MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 When you create or modify rules, Fraud Protection automatically saves your work in progress with the status of *Draft*.

-- If you are creating a new rule which has never been published before, Fraud Protection automatically sets the rule status to **Draft only**.
+- If you create a new rule which has never been published before, Fraud Protection automatically sets the rule status to **Draft only**.
 - If you make changes to a rule that has previously been published, your modifications are also saved in progress.
 Fraud Protection automatically sets the rule status as either **Active (with Draft)** or **Inactive (with Draft)**, depending on the status of the original published rule.

 Rules with draft status are accessible only to the author.
 If you want to share your rules with your team, you must publish them.